1. What is Liposuction?

 I would also recommend that you go one step further.
 To make sure that your surgeon specializes in aesthetic surgery and, therefore, is not only well trained, but is also very experienced, make sure that he or she is also a member of the American Society for Aesthetic Plastic Surgery (ASAPS).
 Surgeons that are members of ASAPS are all certified by the American Board of Plastic Surgery, members of ASPS, and have a practice that is dedicated to aesthetic surgery.
 Their web site is www.surgery.org and phone number is 1-888-ASAPS11.

 Would you let a plumber do the electrical work on your house?
 Would you have a mechanic do your taxes?
 How about an orthopedic surgeon operate on your heart?
 Then why have an untrained physician, maybe not even a surgeon perform cosmetic surgery on you?
-If you wind up in someone’s office that doesn’t have the above credentials, don’t walk but run out of that office.
+If you wind up in someone’s office that does not have the above credentials, do not walk but run out of that office.
 And forget the consultation fee.
-They don’t deserve to be paid for trying to deceive you.
+They do not deserve to be paid for trying to deceive you.

 4. Is Liposuction dangerous?